totalspectrum/spin2cpp/doc/pasm_code.md

 # PASM Output

-This document describes some details of the PASM code output by fastspin.
+This document describes some details of the PASM code output by flexprop.

 Calling Conventions
 ===================